mitchdshawn/interest_rate_forecaster/technical_document.md

 With further improvements the model would be a strong analysis tool to compliment other quantitative and qualitative analysis.
 Improvements may include but not be limited to:

 1. More thorough spell checking.
 The current spell checking used for this model was limited by computing power and time available.
 Investing more resources into spell checking models results in better accuracy.
 2. Increase the quantity of text available to the model, and modify the criteria for a text to be included in the model.
 This model used the largest single document for each month.
-There are several flaws with this method, such as the fact that the largest filesize may not be the most meaningful document, and some documents have multi-part PDF&#39;s that would only be half-covered with this current method.
+There are several flaws with this method, such as the fact that the largest file size may not be the most meaningful document, and some documents have multi-part PDF&#39;s that would only be half-covered with this current method.
 3. Revising the y-target.
 This could include revising how far out the target is, and the threshold for considering an interest rate change to be significant enough to be considered non-neutral.

 Supplemental recommended analysis would include: